-Jay’s wife, Tarn and Dayne’s mama…Ky handles bookings, guest services, and manages the office (oh, and babysits Sway).
+Jay’s wife, Tarn and Dayne’s mama…Ky handles bookings and guest services (oh, and babysits Sway).

 Ken started skiing in Lake Tahoe at the age of four and spent his early years ski bumming there as a lift-op at Squaw Valley.
 Ken started Ski Patrolling and continued his way in the ski industry in Tahoe.
 Ken guided for Pacific Crest Snowcats for ten years, he also worked Heli-guiding in Valdez at Alaska Backcountry Adventures.

 T.J. has been with Great Northern Powder Guides from the beginning.
 From fabricating the cat cabins and building yurts to finding the best runs for our clients… he is always passionate about all aspects of the business.
 In his off time he travels the world competing and performing flyboard shows.
 He is an auto and marine mechanic by trade so if you need that boat to float or those brakes to stop…hes your man.
 But in winter you need that steep and deep to put a smile on your face…he’s your guide!